2020 Wine Media Conference Agenda

 5:20 – 6:05 PM Lightning Talks: This is the opportunity to hear from your fellow attendees.
 We will have eight speakers, each of whom will have five minutes to present on a subject that is near to his or her heart.
 The catch is each speaker has to use 20 slides that are set to auto-rotate every 15 seconds, which keeps the talks fast and fun.
 Not only that, this is at the end of the conference and after a bit of wine tasting, so the event should be fun and a bit rowdy!

 Sunday – Monday, August 23 – 24

 Post-Conference Excursions: We are working with the Oregon Wine Board to offer three post-conference excursions in the state.
-These excursions give attendees the opportunity to have an in-depth look at other wine regions outside the Eugene area.
 There will be a small additional registration cost and attendees are responsible for their own hotel but winery visits, tastings, and most meals are included.
-Excursions might be one, two or three days.
-Please wait to book your airfare to Oregon until after we announce the excursions, planned at the end of February.
+We will open excursion registration in late February to those already signed up to attend the conference; please wait to book your airfare until you are confirmed on an excursion.
+Currently planned:

 - South Willamette Valley (August 23)